-In cooperation with partners from the energy industry, the housing industry and mobility sector, with research institutes, partners from industrial federations, NGOs, and policy, the Future Energy and Mobility Structures Research Group at the Wuppertal Institute supports developments towards a worldwide sustainable energy production and supply through concrete contributions.
+In cooperation with partners from the energy industry, the housing industry and the mobility sector, research institutes, partners from industrial federations, NGOs, and policymakers, the Future Energy and Industry Systems Division at the Wuppertal Institute supports developments towards worldwide sustainable energy production and supply through concrete contributions.

-The call for climate protection is joined by the request to give renewables greater importance both in the economy as a whole and in everyday life.
-In this context, it is one of the great challenges for the future to integrate renewables into the energy system, and to combine this with other possibilities of climate protection, especially with energy efficiency and cogeneration.
-To do so, the whole spectre of renewables is taken into account, from small decentralised power plants in rural areas to the big and centralised solar thermal units.
+The call for climate protection is joined by the request to give greater importance to renewables both in the economy as a whole and in everyday life.
+In this context, one of the great challenges for the future is to integrate renewables into the energy system and to combine this with other climate protection possibilities, especially energy efficiency and cogeneration.
+To do so, the whole spectrum of renewables is taken into account, from small, decentralised power plants in rural areas to big, centralised solar thermal units.
 Leading research focuses on a holistic (multi-criterial) assessment of the fields of application.
-Questions regarding the usage of resources or land as well as the social acceptance or the analysis of the social-economic effects and so-called co-benefits that are linked to using renewables (e.g. regional value added, employment effects) are considered.
-Furthermore, the institute intensely addresses the question of how fluctuations of the availability of especially wind and solar energy can be reduced, which flexibility options there are (from flexible power plants over demand-side management to storage systems) and how an interaction of these can ensure system stability.
+Questions regarding the use of resources and land as well as the social acceptance and analysis of social-economic effects and "co-benefits" linked to using renewables (e.g. regional value added, employment effects) are considered.
+Furthermore, the Institute addresses in great depth the question of how fluctuations in the availability of wind and solar energy in particular can be reduced, what flexibility options there are (from flexible and virtual power plants to demand-side management to storage systems) and how interaction between these can ensure system stability.

 Here you find publications on renewable energy.